ietf/www.ietf.org/README.md

 The following are all being worked on and may change or be reorganised at any point.

 * Introductions:
-  * **[Introduction to Tools and Services](/Introduction%20to%20Tools%20and%20Services.md)**.
-This is largely complete and just waiting for a change to the menu structure so that it can be published.
   * **[Introduction to the structure of the IETF](/Introduction%20to%20the%20structure%20of%20the%20IETF.md)**.
 This is largely complete, but is unlikely to be used as the revised website menu provides a better overall structure.
   * **[Introduction to the work of the IETF](/Introduction%20to%20the%20Work%20of%20the%20IETF.md)**.
 This is largely complete as an extended version of the text that appears in the **Introduction to the IETF** but it is not yet clear how this fits with other pages.
 * Guides: